ChromiaProject/ft4-lib/doc/release-notes/rell/Unreleased.md

 - **Rate limit config** New format for rate limit configuration.

 ### Added
-- Added support for TTL in login config, defined in milliseconds.
+- Added support for rules in login config.